Xamarsia/simple-photo-sharing-platform/README.md

 Simple Photo Sharing Platform project is a backend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.

-The application is designed to foster user interaction and content sharing through posts.

-A post consists of an image and an optional description.
-SPSP offers an intuitive interface that allows users to create, update, and delete posts effortlessly.

-Users can create customizable profiles that reflect their personality through profile picture, bios, and a collection of their posts.
-The platform encourages social connectivity with follow and unfollow functionalities.
+The application is written in Java, using Spring framework.
+Backend is stateless and implemented as REST API.

 ## Related Projects

 - [`photo-sharing-platform-frontend`](https://github.com/Xamarsia/photo-sharing-platform-frontend): frontend of the SPSP project.

-   It is implemented using Next.js framework and Typescript.

 - [`spsp-deployment`](https://github.com/Xamarsia/spsp-deployment): main repository of SPSP project.

 ## Development Stack

 - `Spring` - for quickly build standalone backend application.
 Spring prowides dependency injection, auto-configuration, security features and simplifies database integration.
 - `Jakarta Validation` - to write constraints on object models via annotations.
 - `Hibernate ORM` simplifies database interactions by mapping Java objects to database tables.
 - `PostgreSQL` used as main database.
 Stores posts and users information.
 - `Amazon S3` used as image storage (for posts and users).
 - `Flyway` control main database(postgresql) migration scripts.
 - `JUnit` is used to write unit tests.
 - `Mockito` - mocking framework for unit tests.
 - `Docker` - helps create and manage an isolated environment for building, sharing, and running applications.